doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/light_panel.md

 	1. _7 Crystals Released_: A19 Activated
 	2. Laptop:

-		`The 7 small crystals are hidden throughout Brookhaven so the agency cannot find them.
+		==The 7 small crystals are hidden throughout Brookhaven so the agency cannot find them.
 I'm sure by now the agency has figured out how to reproduce the crystal's energy.
 Keep an eye out for 7 floating carbon blocks.
-(Mr. B)`
+(Mr. B)==

 <hr style="background-color: #28b44c" size=8>